shakebugs/shake-docs/docs/ios/configuration-and-data/activity-history.md

 ### Notifications

 Notifications are tracked automatically and require no additional setup.

-If you want Shake to manually handle notification tracking, you can use this method instead:
+If you want Shake to manually handle notification tracking, use this method instead:

 <Tabs
 groupId="ios"